FFMG/myoddweb.bignumber.cpp/README.md

 	- IsLess( number ) : If '*this*' is less than '*number*'.
 	- IsGreaterEqual( number ) : If '*this*' is greater or equal to '*number*'.
 	- IsLessEqual( number ) : If '*this*' is less or equal to '*number*'.
+- IsInteger() : If '*this*' number is a whole number positive or negative.

 - ToInt() : convert to int
 - ToDouble() : convert to double.